 CASH FOR KEYS: Your attorney may also be able to negotiate with your lender/servicer for the payment of moving expenses, commonly referred to as cash for keys.
 Under this scenario, in exchange for a consent to judgment, the bank will offer the homeowner a payment when the house is vacated, in good condition, by a certain date.

 EXTENDED SALE DATE: An extended sale date is also something that can be negotiated.
-An extended sale date is when the lender/servicer allows the homeowners to remain in the home for several months even after a judgement is entered against them.
+An extended sale date is when the lender/servicer allows the homeowners to remain in the home for several months even after a judgment is entered against them.
 This can be a useful tool to eliminate some of the stress of moving and provide the homeowner enough time to get affairs in order.

 Deciding what to do when you are behind on your monthly payments and can no longer meet your financial obligations often requires the help of a legal professional.
 Our office has many years of experience assisting people in debt, and can explain all of your foreclosure and debt relief alternatives.
 Every situation is unique and should be thoroughly reviewed and all your options explored before any final decisions are made.
 Our firm offers a free consultation where you can receive legal advice regarding your situation.
 Contact the Holland Law Group for legal counsel and representation if you are in financial trouble and behind on your mortgage.